 A dietary deficiency of iodine is the single most significant cause of preventable brain damage and mental retardation.

 A lack of iodine is one of the most common nutritional deficiencies in the world (source).
+Australians should ensure that they are consuming adequate iodine, though this appears that it is not sufficient to replete iodine levels.
+However further population studies are still required (source).

 Mechanism of action